pomdtr/val-town-chrome-extension/README.md

 - `url`: The url of the script to run.
 - `config`: The config to pass to the script.
 - `children`: An array of child context menu items.
 Cannot be used with `url` or `config`.

+## Context

+The following properties are available on the context object passed to the val:

+- `url`: The url of the val.
+- `token`: The valtown token configured in the extension options.
+- `config`: The config passed to the val in the extension options.

 ## Why is my val not working on (Twitter / Github / ...) ?